Criminal Injuries Compensation Scheme FAQs

 Although the criminal courts have power to make such orders, the amounts involved are relatively small.
 If there is a possibility of an alternative claim, either directly against those responsible for the harm, or to the CICA, this may be a more satisfactory route, to enable the survivor to recover a higher compensatory award.

-If you would like further information about making a compensation claim for injuries sustained as a result of a crime of violence, contact one of our specialist lawyers, by telephoning 0333 123 9099, emailing us at email@example.com, or completing the enquiry form.
+If you would like further information about making a compensation claim for injuries sustained as a result of a crime of violence, contact one of our specialist lawyers, by telephoning 0333 323 1640, or emailing us at firstname.lastname@example.org, or completing the enquiry form.